-3.1 Body and Chassis
+3.1.
+Body and Chassis

-No major modifications are allowed save for the exceptions listed below.
+No major modifications are allowed.
 No lengthening or shortening of the body or chassis except in line with factory specifications.
-The vehicle must appear exactly as a similar model left the factory and/or factory approved modifier and must reflect the period in question.
+The vehicle must appear exactly as a similar model left the factory and/or factory approved modifier and must reflect the year in question, save for the exceptions mentioned below.

-However, if a vehicle has been converted exactly as it would have been at the factory and/or factory approved modifier, this is allowed as long as proof is provided by the applicant.
-Notwithstanding the requirements above, certain body kits may be allowed as long as these are similar to period factory extras or else supplied by recognised period aftermarket suppliers.
+If a vehicle has been converted exactly as it would have been at the factory and/or factory approved modifier, this is allowed as long as proof is provided by the applicant.
+Notwithstanding the requirements above, certain body kits may be allowed as long as these are recognisable and verifiable period factory extras or else supplied by recognised period aftermarket suppliers.